2 Days in Jaipur, India

 We had to take jeeps up the narrow roads to the fort entrance.
 There are many vendors trying to sell all kinds of souvenirs.
 The fort is open from 8:00am – 6:00pm and costs 200 Rupees for a foreigner.

 Please DO NOT RIDE THE ELEPHANTS at Amber Fort or anywhere else in the world!
 It may seem like a must do tourist attraction but it is very harmful to these magnificent animals.
 They are forced to work long days and the herders are very aggressive towards them.
 I noticed several cuts on more than one elephant.
 The heat and long workdays are very hard on the elephants and lead to over exhaustion and elevated stress.
 There is a reason elephants are endangered so please don’t participate in riding them.
-If you would like to learn more about this important issue click here
+If you would like to learn more about this important issue click here.

 If you are interested in interacting with elephants while in Jaipur, I recommend EleFantastic.
 Click here to learn how you can interact with elephants by feeding, cleaning, and walking with them in an ethical and responsible way.